arvigeus/AZ-204/Topics/Active Directory.md

 | Who can consent  | - Users can consent for their data<br>- Admins can consent for all users | Only admin can consent                     |
 | Consent methods  | Static or Dynamic                                                        | Static ONLY                                |

+`az ad app permission add --id {appId} --api {apiID} --api-permissions {permissionId}={Scope,Role}`

 ### [Consent](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/user-admin-consent-overview)

 - **Static user consent**: Requires all permissions to be specified in the Azure portal during app registration.
 Users or admins are prompted for consent if not previously granted.
 Issues: requires long lists of permissions and knowing all resources in advance.
 - **Incremental (Dynamic) user consent**: Allows permissions to be requested gradually.
 Scopes can be specified during runtime without predefinition in Azure portal.
 - **Admin consent**: needed for high-privilege permissions.
 Admins authorize apps to access privileged data.
-Requires static permissions registration.
+Requires static permissions registration. `az ad app permission admin-consent`

 Requesting individual user consent: